42Crunch/resources/AzureCloud.md

   $ kubectl config current-context aks-42crunch
   ```
+### Azure Marketplace API Firewall

+The default setup in this guide is using our API firewall image hosted on DockerHub.
+If you want to use an API firewall hosted on your own container registry on Azure cloud, follow these steps:

+1. Go to https://azuremarketplace.microsoft.com/en-us/marketplace/apps/42crunch1580391915541.42crunch_api_firewall_container?tab=Overview and click Get it Now.
+2. Choose an existing or setup a new container registry and subscribe - Make sure to use the automatic updates option so that new versions of API Firewall are automatically published to your registry.
+3. Note the image name for example: `myregistry.azurecr.io/42crunch158039xxxx/apifirewall:latest`

 ### Tools

 We recommend you install [Postman](https://www.getpostman.com/downloads/) to drive test the API.
 A Postman collection is provided to you in this repository.

 ## Deployment artifacts

 The deployment involves two types of artifacts: configuration artifacts and runtime artifacts.
-The scripts and conf files for minikube deployment are located under `kubernetes-artifacts`.
+The scripts and conf files for Azure deployment are located under the `kubernetes-artifacts` folder.

 ### Configuration artifacts